openenergymonitor/emonPixel/README.md

  Topic: `$basettopic`
  Message `cdial/$r/$g/$b/$n`

+*Note: after setting the background adial and or cdial must then be called to take effect*

  - **Fill anti-clockwise:** `adial` as pre cdial but the background is not reset and the fill will start from pixel 16 in an anti clockwise direction.

   Topic: `$basettopic`
   Message: `adial/$r/$g/$b/$n`